Agnotology

-Having called conclusions about human-caused climate change "alarmist" contrary to the scientific consensus on climate change, Republican Senator Jim Inhofe displayed a snowball—in winter—as evidence the globe was not warming—in a year that was found to be Earth's warmest to date.
+Having called conclusions about human-caused climate change "alarmist", contrary to the scientific consensus on climate change, Republican Senator Jim Inhofe displayed a snowball—in winter—as evidence the globe was not warming, in a year that was found to be Earth's warmest to date.
 The director of NASA's Goddard Institute for Space Studies distinguished local weather in a single location in a single week from global climate change.

-Within the sociology of knowledge, agnotology (formerly agnatology) is the study of deliberate, culturally induced ignorance or doubt, typically to sell a product, influence opinion, or win favour, particularly through the publication of inaccurate or misleading scientific data (disinformation).
+Within the sociology of knowledge, agnotology (formerly agnatology) is the study of deliberate, culturally cultivated ignorance or doubt, typically to sell a product, influence opinion, or win favour, particularly through the publication of inaccurate or misleading scientific data (i.e. disinformation).
 More generally, the term includes the condition where more knowledge of a subject creates greater uncertainty.

-Stanford University professor Robert N. Proctor cites the tobacco industry's public relations campaign to manufacture doubt about the adverse health effects of tobacco use as a prime example.
+Stanford University professor Robert N. Proctor cites the Tobacco industry playbook to manufacture doubt about the adverse health effects of tobacco use as a prime example.
 David Dunning of Cornell University warns that powerful interests exploit the internet to "propagate ignorance".

-Agents of culturally induced ignorance include mass media, corporations, and government agencies, through secrecy and suppression of information, document destruction, and selective memory.
-Passive causes include structural information bubbles, including those that reflect racial and class differences, based on access to information.
+Active agents of culturally cultivated ignorance include mass media, corporations, and government agencies, operating through secrecy and suppression of information, document destruction, and selective memory.
+Passive causes include structural information bubbles, such as those produced by racial or class divisions, characterized by limited and selective access to information.
 Agnotology also focuses on how and why diverse knowledge does not "come to be", or is ignored or delayed.
 For example, knowledge about plate tectonics was censored and delayed for at least a decade because some evidence remained classified military information related to undersea warfare.

-The availability of large amounts of knowledge may allow people to cherry-pick information (whether or not factual) that reinforces their beliefs and ignore inconvenient knowledge by consuming repetitive or fact-free entertainment.
+The availability of large amounts of knowledge may allow people to cherry-pick information (whether factual or not) that reinforces their beliefs, a practice known as confirmation bias, and ignore inconvenient knowledge by consuming repetitive or fact-free entertainment.
 Evidence conflicts on how television affects viewers.